lennchi/student_management_system/README.md

 # Project

-⚙️ oop, sql, pyqt6
+⚙️ oop, sqlite3, pyqt6

-⚡   XX
+⚡   creating classes, inheritance, creating GUI, connecting to and updating databases

-This is fake student management system for desktop.
-You can view, search, add, edit, sort and delete records in a GUI.
-The data are stored in an SQL database.
+A simple (and fake 😁) student management system for desktop created to practice PyQt6, OOP, and using databases (SQLite in this case).
+You can view, search, add, edit, sort and delete records.

-It's my Day 45-48 student project for the [Python Mega Course: Learn Python in 60 Days, Build 20 Apps](https://www.udemy.com/course/the-python-mega-course) course with Ardit Sulce on Udemy.
+It's my Day 45-47 student project for the [Python Mega Course: Learn Python in 60 Days, Build 20 Apps](https://www.udemy.com/course/the-python-mega-course) course with Ardit Sulce on Udemy.